mdelrosa/mdelrosa.github.io/_posts/2020-04-01-online-lab-zoom.md

 However, in Zoom meetings, most participants mute their audio and video, preventing these cues from being detected.
 Self-muting is courteous for most online meetings (lectures, seminars, etc.) but detrimental to spontaneous collaboration needed for labs.

 To encourage students to collaborate, we are trying Zoom's [breakout room feature](https://support.zoom.us/hc/en-us/articles/206476313-Managing-Breakout-Rooms).
-I randomly assign students to breakout rooms, and if they are in the lab meeting to do work, I ask them to enter the breakout room.
-I cycle through the breakout rooms to see how students are doing, and if a student "raises their hand" [(a Zoom feature)](https://support.zoom.us/hc/en-us/articles/205566129-Raise-Hand-In-Webinar), then I can see that they need assistance.
+The TA randomly assign students to breakout rooms, and after the TA has introduced the week's Lab assignment, they ask them to enter a breakout room.
+If a student "raises their hand" [(a Zoom feature)](https://support.zoom.us/hc/en-us/articles/205566129-Raise-Hand-In-Webinar), then the TA knows where their attention is needed.

 ![Main room/breakout room workflow][zoom]{:.mx-auto.d-block.img-fluid.img-small.max-width: 100%;}
 <center>
 <small>Figure 1: Relationship between the "Main Session" in Zoom and the "Breakout Rooms."
-In our lab, the Main Session is where the TA will typically be, but he/she will move between breakout rooms (where the students are working) depending on whether someone is raising their hand.</small></center><br>
+In Breakout Rooms, students will leave audio and video unmuted.
+The TA will typically be in the Main Session, but he/she will move between breakout rooms (where the students are working) depending on whether someone is raising their hand.</small></center><br>

+The meeting host is able to move between Breakout Rooms, so the TA can systematically "move" around the lab to check in with students.

-We suspect that in the context of a smaller group, students will feel more comfortable unmuting themselves, allowing for more spontaneous vocal and visual cues and better collaboration.
+Breakout Rooms in Zoom are limited to 3 to 4 people, and in a smaller group, students will be comfortable unmuting themselves, allowing for more spontaneous vocal and visual cues and better collaboration.

 **Point 2** is complicated by the high variance in students' audio-visual equipment.
 Typically, students will just use their integrated web-cam, which does not always have good auto-focusing features, meaning when they hold their circuit up to the camera, it will often come out as blurry.